Skip to main content

 Three semi trucks lined up, one is yellow, one is green and one is red

-To ensure that commercial fleet vehicles and drivers follow safety rules on the road, the Department of Transportation (DOT) conducts audits.
+The Department of Transportation (DOT) checks commercial fleet vehicles and drivers to ensure they follow road safety rules.
 These checks are crucial for maintaining safety standards.

-DOT inspections can happen at any time, so being ready is key.
+DOT reviews can happen at any time, meaning preparation is key.
 We'll explain what these audits involve, what to expect, and how to avoid DOT violations.

 What is a DOT inspection?

-A DOT inspection, also known as a Department of Transportation audit, is a way for the DOT to make sure that commercial vehicles are following safety rules.
-Inspections check vehicles and drivers to prevent accidents on the road and make sure they are safe for others.
+A DOT inspection, also called a Department of Transportation audit, helps the DOT ensure that commercial vehicles are following safety regulations.
+These DOT reviews check vehicles and drivers to prevent accidents on the road and make sure they are safe for others.

 State troopers, FMCSA officials, or CVSA can conduct the DOT inspections for trucks.
-Inspections can happen at the truck company's site, weigh stations, truck stops, or even on the road.
+Audits can happen at the truck company's site, weigh stations, truck stops, or even on the road.

 What is on the DOT inspection checklist?

-A DOT truck inspection checklist guides the inspector through the audit.
-There are six different levels of dot inspections depending on what kind of fleet an auditor is examining and what kind of cargo they transport.
-Drivers should familiarize themselves with all six levels to be prepared.
+A DOT truck inspection checklist guides the reviewer through the audit.
+There are six levels based on fleet and cargo type.
+Drivers should familiarize themselves with all six levels to prepare.

 Level 1 DOT Inspection: North American Standard Inspection